-The Industrial Property Law (IP Law) and its Regulations regulate trademarks in Mexico.
-Mexico has acceded to the following international treaties relevant to trademark protection:
+The Industrial Property Law (IP Law) and its regulations regulate trademarks in Mexico.
+Mexico has acceded to the following international and multilateral treaties relevant to trademark protection:

-- the Paris Convention for the Protection of Industrial Property Rights; - the North American Free Trade Agreement (NAFTA); - the Agreement on Trade-Related Aspects of Intellectual Property Rights; and - the Madrid Protocol for trademark registration.
+- the Paris Convention for the Protection of Industrial Property Rights; - the United States-Mexico-Canada Agreement: - the Agreement on Trade-Related Aspects of Intellectual Property Rights; and - the Madrid Protocol for trademark registration.

 The exclusive right to a trademark is obtained through registration with the Mexican Institute of Industrial Property (IMPI).

-All visible signs can be protected, provided that they are sufficiently distinctive and can distinguish the goods or services to which they apply from others in the same class (Article 89 of the IP Law).
+All visible and non-visible signs (eg, scent and sound marks), as well as for certain animated marks (eg, holograms) and trade dress can be protected, provided that they are sufficiently distinctive and can distinguish the goods or services to which they apply from others in the same class (Article 89 of the IP Law).